CIRCLES OF LIGHT

 This is where Torat HaTzeva begins: in the place before language, before separation, where light was still whole.

-They come with colored pencils, brushes, breath, silence.
+They come with paints, colored pencils, brushes, breath, silence.
 They come with longing and fatigue, with unspoken prayers, with the weight of this moment in Jewish history pressing against their ribs.
 And something happens in these spaces — something gentle, something radical — as if the deepest layers of the soul, the pre-verbal layers formed in the womb, finally have permission to breathe again.

 This is where Torat HaTzeva begins: in the place before separation, before narrative, where light was whole — Ohr Pashut — and the world still remembered its original circle.